MicrosoftDocs/customer-insights/ci-docs/data/own-data-lake-storage.md

 [!INCLUDE [public-preview-banner](includes/public-preview-banner.md)]

-You can connect your own Data Lake Storage Account with a Dataverse environment to enable data sharing.
+Dynamics 365 Customer Insights - Data can write output tables to [Microsoft Dataverse](/powerapps/maker/data-platform/data-platform-intro).
+You can enable data sharing to make output tables available in your Dataverse environment.
+Dataverse tables enable custom development with a low code approach.
 The user who sets up the Customer Insights - Data environment needs at least **Storage Blob Data Reader** permissions on the `customerinsights` container in the storage account.

 [!INCLUDE [public-preview-note](includes/public-preview-note.md)]